TheNexusAvenger/Nexus-Plugin-Framework/docs/classes/NexusPluginFramework.md

 a wrapped version of the instance is used.

 ## `NexusInstance NexusPluginFramework:GetClass(string ClassName)`
 Returns the class for a given name.
-Note that it will yield if the class doesn't exist.

 ## [`NexusPlugin`](Plugin/NexusPlugin.md) ` NexusPluginFramework:GetPlugin()`
 Returns the plugin instance.